A New Way

 We found that food, fireworks, social media, and revelry are not the only ways to start the new year.

-Celebrating the New Year has turned into something significant for our family in the last few years.
+Celebrating the New Year has turned into something significant to our family in the last few years.

 We had become weary of inhaling our neighbors’ firecrackers and enduring the blasts of fireworks and karaoke singing until the morning of the 1st that we decided to join my sister’s family out of town to pass the New Year festivities.